digi-ron/AU-Falcon-SPUD-Project/Electrical/ACControls/AC-S1.md

 1. remove the radio and front ash tray

-    > you will need specialty tools to remove the radio if it is the stock unit {: .block-note}
+    > You will need specialty tools to remove the radio if it is the stock unit {: .block-note}

 1. remove the 2 screws behind where the radio was, remove the 2 phillips head screws behind where the cigarette tray was, then use a trim removal tool to disengage the clips around the top of the centre dash panel

-    > these metal clips can pop off of the fascia panel and leave itself on the car side.
+    > These metal clips can pop off of the fascia panel and leave itself on the car side.
 If this happens, some superglue has been proven to hold the clips in place on reinstallation
     {: .block-note}

 1. gently pull the dash panel away, and start unplugging the following, noting where everything goes for later: